33 Classic Movies That Are Truly Timeless

 Memorable quote: “Intelligence.
 Nothing has caused the human race so much trouble as intelligence.”

 It should come as no surprise that more than one Hitchcock movie appears on this list.
-There are so many great ones to choose from, but Rear Window really taps into everyone’s natural curiosities.
+Rear Window is one of the great old movies because it taps into everyone’s natural voyeuristic curiosities.
 After all, who hasn’t wondered what goes on in other people’s homes?
-A wheelchair-bound photographer, played by James Stewart, is convinced his neighbors are guilty of murder after witnessing something unusual through his apartment window, and he enlists the help of friends to get to the bottom of things.
-This thriller keeps you guessing until the end and features can’t-miss performances from Stewart and Grace Kelly.
+Here, a wheelchair-bound photographer (James Stewart) is convinced his neighbors are guilty of murder after witnessing something unusual through his apartment window.
+He enlists the help of friends (including one played by Grace Kelly) to get to the bottom of the mystery.
+This thriller keeps you guessing until the end.

 Sunset Boulevard